petr-henys/BoneDat-A-Standardized-Dataset-for-Bone-Morphology-Analysis/README.md

 # BoneDat: A Comprehensive Database of Standardized Bone Morphology for In-silico Analyses

 ## Overview
-This repository contains Python scripts and documentation for the BoneDat project, a comprehensive database of standardized bone morphology data derived from 250 clinical lumbopelvic CT scans.
+This repository contains Python scripts and documentation for the BoneDat project, a comprehensive database of standardized bone morphology data derived from 278 clinical lumbopelvic CT scans.
 The scripts cover various aspects of the project, including:

 - Template building
 - Image registration (rigid and deformable)
 - Registration quality assessment
-- Mesh generation and analysis
+- Mesh generation and quality assessment
 - Anthropometric analysis

 This README provides information on setting up the environment, running the scripts, and understanding the project workflow.